20+ Insider Small Balcony Garden Ideas to Make You Look Like a Pro

 DIY Bird Boxes in an Urbane Apartment Balcony

-If we’ve learned anything from the pandemic, it’s the importance of living in harmony with nature!
-So why not transform them in our own DIY bird house?
+If we’ve learned anything from the pandemic, it’s the importance of living in harmony with nature, right?
+And one way to do so is to feed birds.
+Yes, right there in your balcony!
+Through a DIY bird box created by you!

-Grab an old shoebox, cut two holes in it and seal the box with tape.
+And yes, the process is really easy!
+Simply grab an old shoebox, cut two holes in it and seal the box with tape.
 Once it’s dry, pierce some holes and thread to hang it up.
-Voilà!
-Your DIY birdhouse is ready to go!
+Done!
+Easy, isn’t it?

 A Raised Hot Tub on a Decked Apartment Balcony